-Now that ospreys Rachel and Steve have returned to their Hog Island nest, the Explore.org cameras are providing osprey enthusiasts with amazing views of their day-to-day life.
-Like most Explore.org nest cams, the primary purpose of the osprey cams, at both our Hog Island and Boat House nests, is to provide viewers with an enthralling and entertaining “Window on Wildlife” experience that enlightens viewers about osprey family life.
-Nest cams help us to connect with nature at an amazingly intimate level with wildlife, glimpsing the most detailed moments of their lives.
-They also help to reveal new osprey behaviors and details about the kinds and amounts of fish required to raise chicks, and the challengesOosprey face in life.
+Now that Ospreys have returned to Hog Island, the Explore.org cameras are providing bird enthusiasts with amazing views of their day-to-day life.
+Like most Explore.org nest cams, the primary purpose of these Osprey cams is to provide viewers with an enthralling and educational “Window on Wildlife” experience that enlightens viewers about osprey family life.
+Nest cams help us to connect with wildlife at an amazingly intimate level, glimpsing the most detailed moments of their lives.
+Our Osprey cams also help to reveal new Osprey behaviors, details about the kinds and amounts of fish required to raise chicks, and the challengesOosprey face in life.
 It is our intention that the lessons we learn from the osprey at Hog Island help Osprey in many other places as well.

-Those that have watched osprey nests previously know that that they also show high drama from predatory eagles and owls as other surprises at the nest that can threaten the chicks and parents.
+Those that have watched osprey nests previously know that that they may also show high drama from predatory eagles and owls and other surprises at the nest that can threaten the chicks and parents.
 These interactions are also an important part of learning about osprey and their lives.
 A question naturally follows: When is it appropriate to intervene to reduce the risk of chick predation or other threatening events?
-I hope that the thoughts that follow will help to explain what Audubon is prepared to do under some of the situations that might occur.
+We hope that the thoughts that follow will help to explain what Audubon is prepared to do under some of the situations that might occur.

-Because the Audubon osprey nests are built on platforms on or near buildings, the nesting situation is an artificial setting.
+Because the Audubon Osprey nests are built on platforms on or near buildings, the nesting situation is an artificial setting.
 Osprey are remarkably adaptable, and nest in settings with a range of human influence throughout their range.
-Because these platforms are in a location of our choosing, for the purposes of our enjoyment, education, and study, we feel some human effort to help these ospreys succeed in rearing young is appropriate.
-For example, we believe it is OK to deter predators from taking Osprey chicks or attacking the adults, if done in a passive or indirect way.
+Because these platforms are in a location of our choosing, for the purposes of our enjoyment, education, and study, we feel some human effort to help these Ospreys succeed in rearing young can be appropriate.
+For example, we believe it is sometimes OK to deter predators from taking Osprey chicks or attacking the adults, if done in a passive or indirect way.
 We do not believe it is appropriate to harm, capture, or remove predators that may come to these nests.
 Hog Island is a sanctuary for all wildlife, including eagles and owls, both of which are likely to be nesting on the island with young of their own to feed.
 We believe that predators are neither good nor bad, right or wrong, but simply doing what they and their ancestors have done for eons--working hard for their next meal.
 Learning about eagles and owls, and how ospreys have adapted to live with them, are vital lessons from the osprey cams.

 For example, we see that defense of the nest is a central feature of the division of parental responsibilities.
 This did not come to happen overnight, but evolved in response to predation.
-We see this in the behavior of the parents--osprey Steve spends much of his summer patrolling the skies near his nest.
+We see this in the behavior of the parents – osprey Steve spends much of his summer patrolling the skies near his nest.
 He perches nearby, watching vigilantly, and chases predators such as eagles and ravens from the vicinity.
 Through the cam, we have also seen osprey behavior change in response to predation.
-For example, Rachael modified her nighttime behavior from perching far from the chicks to sitting right on the nest cup.
-It will be interesting to see if she returns to this pattern this summer, which would suggest she remembers previous attacks.
+For example, in past years Rachael modified her nighttime behavior from perching far from the chicks to sitting right on the nest cup.

-Besides measured interventions to harmlessly deter predators, we also believe intervention is appropriate if an osprey chick or adult becomes entangled in plastic or fishing line, because these are human-created threats.
+Besides measured interventions to harmlessly deter predators, we also believe intervention is appropriate if an Osprey chick or adult becomes entangled in plastic or fishing line, because these are human-created threats.
 We would attempt to remove the entangling material where possible, but only when it is safe for the birds and our staff.
 Likewise, if a chick falls or jumps from a nest, managers would attempt to replace the chick in the nest or place it in a nearby location for the parents to attend.
 We would do the same for any other nestling bird.
 As a last resort, we might take an injured chick or fledgling to an avian rehabilitation center.
 If the nest was invaded by stinging insects (as happened in one recent year), we would not use pesticides to reduce the stinging insects because, like predators, these are naturally occurring environmental challenges to ospreys and pesticides can be toxic to birds.
 We also would not provide supplemental feedings at these nests.
 We will assess new situations as they arise on a case-by-case approach, usually favoring a “hands-off” approach.

-In addition, we are considering building a new osprey nest platform atop nearby Porthole Lodge on Hog Island.
-This location is near Rachel and Steve’s existing nest, but further away from trees--an advantage that makes this nest site safer from predators.
-A nest platform in this site has a good chance of attracting another pair of ospreys, which could assist in defending the general area from predators.
-Or it might become a future nest site for Rachel and Steve.
+We have implemented one additional experiment this year, adding a new osprey nest platform atop nearby Porthole Lodge, the tallest building on Hog Island.
+This location is near Steve’s existing nest, but further away from trees and water—an advantage that may make this nest site safer from predators.
+A nest platform in this site also has a good chance of attracting another pair of ospreys, which could assist in defending the general area from predators.
+Or it might become a future nest site for Steve and his mate.
 Some will recall that Steve was building a new nest on the Crown Royal, a fishing ship that was anchored nearby, until the owner moved it in 2018.

 We hope readers find this rationale helpful both upfront and as the season proceeds--especially if predation attempts occur at these osprey nests.
 Meanwhile, we look forward to another season of osprey watching with you!